abiiranathan/epollix/README.md

 # epollix

-An ambitious project to create a web server using epoll in C.
+Robust web server written in C using epoll.

+Warning: This is a work in progress and possibly not yet fit for production use.
+It's API is going to change.
+That said, give it a try and report bugs!

 ## Features
-- [x] Basic HTTP server
+- [x] Robust HTTP server with epoll.
-- [x] Static file serving
+- [x] Efficient static file serving with chunked transfer with `sendfile` unix function.
 - [x] Routing with parameter parsing and query string parsing(regex not supported yet)
-- [x] Form processing(application/x-www-form-urlencoded + multipart/form-data(Only plain text for now))
+- [x] Form processing(application/x-www-form-urlencoded + multipart/form-data that supports multiple file uploads).
 - [x] Appropriate error handling
 - [x] Support for range requests( making it easy to stream videos and audio files)
 - [x] Very fast and efficient, uses epoll for event handling.
-Consumes < 10 MB of memory for > 100000 concurrent connections and < 10% CPU usage.
+Consumes ~= 5 MB of memory for > 1,000,000 concurrent connections and < 15% CPU usage.

+No support for windows yet.

 ## Big missing features
 - [ ] Support for keep-alive connections
-- [ ] Regex support for routing
 - [ ] Support for binary files in multipart/form-data
 - [ ] Support for cookies
 - [ ] Support for sessions